 Stories without testable acceptance criteria

 Acceptance criteria should define “done” for the story.
 No behavior other than that specified by the acceptance criteria should be implemented.
-This prevents scope creep and gold-plating and makes delivery much more consistent.
+This ensures we are consistently delivering what was agreed to.

 Stories too large